mxochicale/tools/latex/installation/README.md

 **NOTES**
-* This might take about an hour, showing messages like: `Installing to: /usr/local/texlive/2020; Installing [0001/4110, time/total: ??:??/??:??]: texlive.infra [423k]; ...`, but it will depends on the hardware specification of the machine.
+* This might take about an hour, showing messages like: `Installing to: /usr/local/texlive/20??; Installing [0001/4910, time/total: ??:??/??:??]: texlive.infra [423k]; ...`, but it will depends on the hardware specification of the machine and internet seed.
-* Edit `vim B_install_texlive.bash` to add version and date of installation.

 ### [C_append_texbinaries_to_bashrc.sh](C_append_texbins_to_bashrc.bash).
 Modify this line `/usr/local/texlive/2020/bin/x86_64-linux`,